King meets President Zelensky at Sandringham after defence summit

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The King has met with Ukrainian president Volodymyr Zelensky at his Sandringham estate in Norfolk.
+The King has met Ukrainian president Volodymyr Zelensky at his Sandringham estate in Norfolk.

 Charles welcomed Mr Zelensky to the estate for just under an hour on Sunday, immediately after the latter’s attendance at the defence summit on Ukraine in London.